SortableJS/ngx-sortablejs/README.md

 ## Demo

-See the library in action in a [demo](https://smnbbrv.github.io/angular-sortablejs-demo/sortable-array) project (based on the Angular CLI).
-The source code for all the examples could be found [here](https://github.com/smnbbrv/angular-sortablejs-demo).
+See the library in action in a [demo](https://sortablejs.github.io/ngx-sortablejs) project (the source is located in `src` directory).

 Trees are also supported: [tree with fake root element (\*ngFor once, root can also be hidden anyway)](https://stackblitz.com/edit/angular-o1pq84) or [without (\*ngFor 2 times)](https://stackblitz.com/edit/angular-ptu94s).